gvwilson/sensibleadventures/cloudherd/new.md

 "Mm," the sergeant said, eyeing her.
 When the tiger rumbled deep in his throat, Sergeant Dorbu put on his most innocent expression.
-The tiger's boy, Thokmay, just rolled his eyes.
+The tiger's boy just rolled his eyes.

 Cloudherding is cold work, even in the summer.
 In the spring, in the mountains, when breath still fogs and the wind pokes its fingers